SpringBootCourses/data-analyser-microservice/README.md

 To start an application you need to pass variables to `.env` file.

+You can find Docker compose file in `docker/docker-compose.yaml`.

 Application is running on port `8082`.

 All insignificant features (checkstyle, build check, dto validation) are not